 In past seasons, ICCE has performed works by established and emerging composers both American and from many other countries in the world including pieces by Beat Furrer, Bruno Mantovani, Arthur Levering and Sophia Gubaidulina.
 ICCE plays an important role in programming works by the Karel Husa Visiting Professors and has recently performed works by Melinda Wagner, Steven Stucky, Steven Mackey and Ricardo Zohn-Muldoon.

 Under its former directors Jeffery Meyer and Richard Faria, ICCE--previously known as "Kulmusik" --performed at the 20th International New Music Festival "Sound Ways" in St. Petersburg, Russia.
 The concert took place at Glinka Hall of the Philharmonic, one of St. Petersburg's most beautiful and prestigious halls.

-During the 2013-14 season, ICCE was featured within the Ithaca College Latin American Music Festival, performing works by Ricardo Zohn-Muldoon (2014 Karel Husa Visiting Professors of Composition), Celso Garrido Lecca, and Mario Davidovsky.
-The season included ICCE's performance at the Americas Society in New York.
+During the 2013-14 season, ICCE was featured within the Ithaca College Latin American Music Festival, performing on tour at the Americas Society in New York.
+The 2014-15 season included a performance of Steve Stucky's Ad Parnassum in Alice Tully Hall, Lincoln Center.

 The 2016-17 season features works by Husa Visiting Professor Augusta Read Thomas, Stefano Gervasoni, Evis Sammoutis and a world premiere by Rodrigo Bussad.